openclimatefix/data-platform/README.md

 [grpcui](https://fullstorydev/grpcui).
 In this testing mode, the data returned by the server is entirely generated and has little bearing on the request objects themselves.

-To connect to a real PostgresSQL database and have retention in the platform data, the `DATABASE_URL` environment variable must be set to an accessible Postgres instance.
-There is an example Docker compose file in `examples/docker-compose.yml`, which runs the Data Platform API server in a container, backed by Postgres, and which also includes a GRPC UI for testing.
+There is also an example Docker compose file in `examples/docker-compose.yml`, which runs the Data Platform API server in a container, backed by Postgres, and which also includes a GRPC UI for testing.

 ### Testing